 Chronicle

-The manuscripts that comprise the Shamokin diary are held in the Moravian Archives in Bethlehem, Pa and are available on microfilm in Moravian Missions among American Indians Records; ca. 1735-1900.
+The manuscripts that comprise the Shamokin Diary are held in the Moravian Archives in Bethlehem, Pa and are available on microfilm in Moravian Missions among American Indians Records; ca. 1735-1900.
 Microfilm.
 (40 rolls) The late Reverend Carl John Fliegel (1886-1961), research Assistant at the Archives of the Moravian Church from 1952 to his death and a native of Germany, read every word of about twenty-five thousand pages of these manuscripts, and prepared an elaborate card index, consisting of an estimated 30 000 cards with 135 000 entries.
-Although this index is invaluable in its assistance to the researcher, for many who cannot read the original text to which it refers, it has become the primary source of information on which scholarship is based.
-Thus, the categories that Fliegel devised for the indexing of the enormous amount of manuscript materials, have become the categories that determine the description of Indian missions.
-For example, Fliegel does not include a category on women.
-Where he does include an entry for “visits,” he does not explain that these are pastoral visits that were conducted very frequently by the European women to the Native women and thus constitute a crucial locus of cultural exchange.
+This index is an invaluable aid to the researcher, especially for those who cannot read the German script of the original text to which it refers and it has often served as the primary source of information on which scholarship is based.
+Thus, the categories that Fliegel devised for the indexing of the enormous amount of manuscript materials, have become the categories that determine the description of the missions to the Native Americans.
+A glaring example of omissions though is a category on women.
+They are absent from the index.
+Further, where Fliegel does include an entry for “visits,” he does not explain that these are pastoral visits that were conducted very frequently by the European Moravian women to the Native American women and thus constitute a crucial locus of cultural exchange.
 It was at these visits that the Moravian Brothers and Sisters conducted “spiritual interviews,” according to the guidelines established by Count Zinzendorf.
-In this way, the categories of importance to Fliegel in the 1950s have determined to some extent subsequent categories of inquiry.
-The vocabulary also reflects his own understanding of the material.

 1742 Zinzendorf’s Travel Journal

-9/15/1742 The Delaware are treated as foolish children by the Five Nations
+9/15/1742 The Lenape (Delaware) are treated as foolish children by the Five Nations

 9/15/1742 The Seneca are the Keepers of the path to the Iroquois